cafewill/simple-firebase-python/README.md

 # simple-firebase-python

-This is a simple firebase util (python)
+This is a simple Firebase util (python)

 ## Features